 This series introduces the public and fellow researchers to our talented scientists.
 We interview different IGI members to find out who they are and what makes them passionate about science.

-Dr. Pamela Ronald is professor in the Department of Plant Pathology at UC Davis, and the 2020 GCHERA World Agriculture Prize Laureate.
+Pamela Ronald is a Professor in the Department of Plant Pathology at the University of California, Davis, and the 2020 GCHERA World Agriculture Prize Laureate.
 Her lab studies genes that control resistance to disease and environmental stress tolerance in food crops, with the goal of improving food security in impoverished areas.

 Where are you from?

 As a kid I spent a lot of time backpacking in the Sierra Nevada mountains with my brothers and wanted to learn more about the natural world.

 What do you like to do besides research?